nortikin/sverchok/docs/nodes/viz/geo_nodes_viewer.rst

 The node generates object with given mesh and applies given Geometry Nodes modifier.
 The use case of this node is to create efficient viewers with help of Geometry Nodes.
-Currently it can replace more the tens of nodes which generate mesh, curves or instances (see `Examples`_ section).
+Currently it can replace more than tens of nodes which generate mesh, curves or instances (see `Examples`_ section).

 .. note::